MediaComem/comem-masrad-dfa/subjects/setup/README.md

 $> npm install -g live-server
 ```

+> `npm install` allows you to install one or more packages on your system.

-> You should see some activity in your screen, meaning that the package is being installed.
+You should see some activity in your screen, meaning that the package is being installed.

 ### Check

-When the installation is complete and the screen stand still, you can **check** that the installation went OK by typing:
+When the installation is complete and the screen stand still, you can **check** that the installation went OK by just typing:

 ```bash
 $> live-server